Surgical Critical Care Recertification Exam

-- Certification/MOC: Be certified by the ABS in surgical critical care and meeting the requirements of the ABS MOC Program.
+- Certification Status: Be certified by the ABS in surgical critical care and meeting the requirements of Continuous Certification.
 Certification may not be revoked.
 Current certification in general surgery is not required.
-Diplomates not meeting MOC requirements cannot apply for the exam until MOC re-entry requirements are met.
+Diplomates not meeting requirements cannot register for the exam until re-entry requirements are met.

 - Professional Activity: Be in the active practice and/or teaching and/or research and/or administrative activities relevant to surgical critical care.
 If diplomates are providing care to hospitalized patients, they must hold practice privileges at an accredited health care institution.
 If diplomates no longer hold privileges, they must provide an explanation when updating their practice information.

-- Case Log: Submit a report of critical care experience that documents management of 25 consecutive patients just prior to the time of application.
+- Case Log: Submit an operative experience report every 10 years (in any ABS specialty).
+For SCC, this would be a report of critical care experience that documents management of 25 consecutive patients just prior to the time of application.
 Note: Diplomates who no longer operate will provide instead information about their current activities.